agabhi017/Predicting-Court-Judgement-Decisions-using-NLP/README.md

 Full Doc| Max/min| 72.98| 75.89| 79.22| 70.99
 ||Sum Compare| 75.15| 73.28| 80.00 |74.14
 ||Size Weighted Sum| 72.54| 79.06 |79.57 |74.27

+These results indicate that the SVM classifier was able to identify more predictive features/topics as compared to manual identification.

 The table below summarizes the performance of the ”tf-idf” representation using Feed forward neural networks and SVM as classifiers.
 Classifier| Metric |Article 3 |Article 5 |Article 6 |Article 8